“Coir” the golden fiber that tied relationships across the globe with Kerala

 The core feature of any natural material in our age is its “sustainable properties” in our era.
 Coir carries a bundle of other attributes along with sustainability.
 It is strong and rough that makes it an easy raw material for industrial use.

 Coir geotextile is finding wide applications as soil erosion control and water conservation projects.
-It is used in sea erosion control because of its high resisting property in salt water.
+And it is used in sea erosion control because of its high resisting property in salt water.
 The geo textiles find it’s use in construction of roads and railways.
 We need to remember here is a natural/organic material is replacing plastic in multi levels.

 The uses of geotextiles in landscaping has a multi angle benefit.
 It adds to the beauty of the space and prevents the soil and nutrients from getting wasted.
 It helps in faster root growth and better drainage.